How Conservation Helps Fill in the Gaps of History

-Once the parcel officially became Service property, refuge leadership sprang into action, completing the necessary paperwork and ensuring archaeological exploration was appropriate for their management goals.
+Once the parcel officially became Service property in the fall, refuge leadership sprang into action, completing the necessary paperwork and ensuring archaeological exploration was appropriate for their management goals.
 The team avoided habitat disturbance by digging the initial 700 pits along existing 200-year-old roads that will one day be converted into a public use trail system.

 As shared public lands, maintenance staff worked tirelessly, says Pradines, improving roads, posting signage, and creating parking spaces not only for hunters but for researchers as well, ensuring everyone would have safe access to their designated areas.